ksandom/achel/readme.md

 In late 2001 there were a number of projects I wanted to build that weren't particularly well suited to traditional programming languages.
 So I started playing with the concept of flows of data and how you could dynamically manipulate them while live.
 In it's most basic sense, the concept isn't new.
 But here I am taking the concept to a level I've never seen before.

+This is pre-alpha software.
+And not yet intented for mainstream use.